Anastasia Pavlyuchenkova: Career

-2006–2008: Junior success, turning professional and debut in top 50
+2006–2008: Junior success, debut in top 50

 Pavlyuchenkova first made headlines in 2006 by winning the Australian Open junior title, defeating Caroline Wozniacki in the final.
 She reached another junior Grand Slam final at the French Open where she lost to Agnieszka Radwańska.
 She then won the US Open junior title by beating Tamira Paszek in the final.
 Her successful career as a junior also saw her reach the world No. 1 ranking on 30 January 2006.
 She accumulated an overall win/loss of record of 131–23 and 87–22 in singles and doubles, respectively.
 Her success in juniors enabled her to enter ITF and WTA tournaments, winning an ITF event in Italy in May 2006.
 Five months later, Pavlyuchenkova received a wildcard into her maiden WTA Tour main-draw appearance at the Kremlin Cup.
 She lost in the first round to rising Czech, Nicole Vaidišová, in straight sets.

 Pavlyuchenkova also played for the Sacramento Capitals of the World TeamTennis league in the summer of 2006.

 In 2007, Pavlyuchenkova barely missed out on qualifying for the main draw of the Australian Open, losing to Julia Vakulenko in the final round of qualifying.
 However, she successfully defended her junior title by defeating Madison Brengle in the final.
 That same year, she received a wildcard into Wimbledon, her maiden Grand Slam appearance, but was overwhelmed by 10th seed Daniela Hantuchová in the first round in forty minutes.

 The following year, she entered Wimbledon as the youngest player in the women's draw.
 She won her first round match against 17th seed Alizé Cornet and went on to defeat Li Na before falling to 11th seed Radwańska.
 At the US Open, the first Grand Slam at which she was able to gain direct entry, she won against American Vania King in the opening round in three sets, but was defeated in the second round by Patty Schnyder.
 Throughout 2008, Pavlyuchenkova captured four ITF singles, two of them coming at the end of the season in Poitiers and Bratislava.
 She ended the year inside the top 50 for the first time in her career, at world No. 45.